BenHighsted/Flask-NChooseK/README.md

 There are a few installations required to run a Flask application.

-First make sure you have Python3 installed (https://www.python.org/downloads/)
+First make sure you have Python3 installed.
+You can download it from [here](https://www.python.org/downloads/)

 Next you will have to download a virtual enviroment to run the code on.
 Follow the installation instructions from [this](https://dev.to/sahilrajput/install-flask-and-create-your-first-web-application-2dba) page if you dont already have venv installed.